swcarpentry/DEPRECATED-boot-camps/6-Documentation/Readme.rst

 #.
 Self-Documenting Code
 #.
 Code Comments
 #.
 API Documentation
 #.
-Auto-documentation
+Auto-Documentation

 Readmes
 ==========
-The omnipresent ``README`` file is typically a plaintext file that sits next to the code.
+The omnipresent ``README`` file is typically a plain text file that sits next to the code.
 They typically may contain markup but are often quite terse.
 The point of a readme file is to provide only the most basic of information to the user / developer.